The NASA astronaut who refused to shave his beard is searching for Atlantis

 The key is data.

 Nanosatellites, weighing roughly 10 kilograms and measuring less than 12 inches, will "envelop the Earth," giving industries access to mountains of data.
 Scully-Power describes them as "smartphones in space".
-His example: In the near future a farmer will be able to use nanosatellites to analyse their farms, maximising crop yields and streamlining routine activities such as herding animals or planting seeds.
+His example: In the near future farmers will be able to use nanosatellites to analyze their farms, maximizing crop yields and streamlining routine activities such as herding animals or planting seeds.

 He hopes the new agency will also inspire the next generation of spacefarers, create jobs and improve industries on the ground.
-Australia houses one of the world's most advanced radio astronomy facilities, has seen start-ups launch their own satellites and attracted the eyes of space industry partners such as Boeing, who tapped a Melbourne-based video games studio to help train their astronauts in virtual reality.
+Australia houses one of the world's most advanced radio astronomy facilities, has seen startups launch their own satellites and attracted the eyes of space industry partners such as Boeing, which tapped a Melbourne-based video games studio to help train astronauts in virtual reality.

 Thus, Scully-Power believes, the country is in a unique position to export its space-based services and products worldwide through strong industry ties and world-class expertise.